Ted-Nawrocki/wbd-situation-room/_pages/why-it-matters.md

 - eligibility criteria diverge
 - sequencing becomes conditional rather than linear

-Systems that assume a single “correct” outcome struggle when multiple valid outcomes exist simultaneously.
+Systems that assume a single "correct" outcome struggle when multiple valid outcomes exist simultaneously.
 This increases reliance on manual intervention precisely when volumes, scrutiny, and time pressure are highest.

+Netflix's January 20, 2026 conversion to all-cash simplified one dimension of this complexity by eliminating exchange ratio administration and stock election mechanics.
+However, the fundamental challenge remains: two competing offers with different transaction scopes, timelines, and approval mechanisms running in parallel.

 ---